Beauty-Riceball/beauty-riceball.github.io/docs/LANGUAGE/English/Cambridge_IELTS_15.md

 However, there are notable disadvantages to this approach.
 Telling children they can achieve anything may set **unrealistic expectations**, leading to disappointment and frustration when they encounter failures.
 For instance, a child consistently told they can become a professional athlete might experience **significant stress and anxiety** if they lack the necessary talent or suffer injuries.
 Furthermore, this message can overlook the importance of **external factors** such as **socio-economic status**, **access to resources**, and **innate abilities**, which play crucial roles in achieving success.
 Consequently, children might develop a **distorted perception of reality**, believing that effort alone is sufficient to **overcome all barriers**.

-In my opinion, while encouraging children to strive for their goals is beneficial, it is equally important to teach them about the complexities and challenges they may face. **Balancing motivation with realistic expectations** can help children develop both ambition and **resilience**, preparing them to navigate successes and setbacks effectively.
+In my opinion, while encouraging children to strive for their goals is beneficial, it is equally important to teach them about the complexities and challenges they may face.

 **注释：**